A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS II: EMERGENCE OF ACTIVE REGIONS FROM THE CONVECTION ZONE TO THE CORONA

 \subsection{Force-freeness of the Magnetic Field}

-It has been commonly accepted that the magnetic energy dominates over the plasma energy in the corona and the plasma $\beta$ that measures the ratio of gas pressure to magnetic pressure is much smaller than unity.
-In a static low-$\beta$ corona, if the gas pressure could be ignored, the Lorentz force of magnetic field must vanish.
-This leads to the idea of a force-free field, which is a widely exploited approach to model the corona magnetic field \citep{Wiegelmann+Sakurai:2012,Wiegelmann+al:2014}.
+It has been commonly accepted that magnetic energy dominates over plasma energy in the corona, which also implies that plasma $\beta$, the ratio of gas pressure to magnetic pressure, is much smaller than unity.
+In a static low $\beta$ corona, if the gas pressure is ignored, the Lorentz force in the magnetic field must vanish.
+This leads to the widely exploited force-free modeling of the coronal magnetic field \citep{Wiegelmann+Sakurai:2012,Wiegelmann+al:2014}.

-In reality, the non-vanishing gas pressure in the corona has to be balanced by the Lorentz force, which leads to deviations from the force-free state.
-In addition, the corona is not static.
+In a realistic model, the non-vanishing gas pressure gradient, together with generally all other non-vanishing terms in the momentum equation, must be balanced by the Lorentz force, which leads to deviations from the force-free state.
 The corona is heated by dynamical processes that are a combination of slow braiding of field lines (as in DC heating) and waves (as in AC heating).
-As shown in \sectref{sec:res_qs}, the magnetic energy released through the Lorentz force work is balanced by viscous heating, suggesting a balance between the Lorentz force and viscous stress.
-Finally, in a dynamical corona the evolution of the magnetic field is driven by the Lorentz force, which can be significant.
+We have shown in \sectref{sec:res_qs} that the magnetic energy released through the Lorentz force work is balanced by viscous heating, suggesting a balance between the Lorentz force and viscous stress.
+Moreover, in a dynamical corona, the evolution of the magnetic field is driven by the Lorentz force, which can be significant.
 This raises the question of how force-free the coronal magnetic field is and how reliable the modeling of coronal magnetic field is \citep{Peter+al:2015}.
-Moreover, the first few Mm above the photosphere are a region where magnetic field and plasma thermodynamics drastically change, which certainly leads to a great change in $\beta$ and force-freeness of magnetic field.
+Moreover, the first few Mm above the photosphere are a region where the magnetic field and plasma thermodynamics drastically change, which certainly leads to a great change in $\beta$ and force-freeness of the magnetic field.

-The simulation presented in this study is an exceptional test case for evaluating magnetic forces with non-vanishing pressure gradient force of the plasma.
+The simulation presented in this study is an exceptional test case for evaluating magnetic forces with a non-vanishing pressure gradient force of the plasma.
 We summarize a few reasons.
-First of all, its domain covers the two extreme regimes, so to say the plasma-dominating interior and magnetic-dominating corona.
-Then, by including realistic physical processes in the energy transport, the simulation produces realistic thermodynamics quantities, which can provide a more sensible representation of the plasma forces in the atmosphere.
+First, its domain covers the two extreme regimes, namely, the plasma-dominating interior and magnetic-dominating corona.
+Then, by including realistic physical processes in the energy transport, the simulation produces realistic thermodynamic quantities, which can provide a more sensible representation of the plasma forces in the solar atmosphere.
 Moreover, the plasma and magnetic field are evolved fully consistently in an MHD system.
-Last but not least, the simulation present a case of strong active regions, which is a more intriguing case in real observations.
+Last but not least, the simulation presents a strong active region case, which is a more intriguing one in real observations.